João Pedro (footballer, born 2002)

-João Pedro de Moura Siembarski (born 8 February 2002), known as João Pedro, is a Brazilian footballer who plays as a midfielder for Athletico Paranaense.
+João Pedro de Moura Siembarski (born 8 February 2002), known as João Pedro, is a Brazilian professional footballer who plays as a midfielder for Meistriliiga club FCI Levadia.

-Club career
+Career

 Born in São Miguel Arcanjo, São Paulo, João Pedro was an Athletico Paranaense youth graduate.
 He made his first team debut on 1 September 2021, coming on as a second-half substitute for Fernando Canesin in a 1–1 Campeonato Paranaense home draw against FC Cascavel.

+On 9 July 2023, João Pedro was transferred to FCI Levadia in Estonia.